huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-view-dark.png"/>
 </div>

-## Editing a disucssion / pull request title
+## Editing a Discussion / Pull request title

-If you opened a PR or discussion, or are the author of the repository (or otherwise have write access to it), you can edit the discussion title by clicking on the pencil button.
+If you opened a PR or discussion, are the author of the repository, or have write access to it, you can edit the discussion title by clicking on the pencil button.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-edit-title.PNG"/>